aws-powertools/powertools-lambda-dotnet/examples/ServerlessApi/Readme.md

 Test a single function by invoking it directly with a test event.
 An event is a JSON document that represents the input that the function receives from the event source.
 Test events are included in the `events` folder in this project.

 Run functions locally and invoke them with the `sam local invoke` command.
+You should be in the same folder as `serverless.template`

 ```bash
 sam local invoke -e ../../events/event.json